 - Network Engineer: responsible for designing and maintaining computer networks.

-- Information Security Manager: responsible for ensuring the security of an organization’s data and information systems.
+- Information Security Manager: responsible for ensuring the security of an organisation’s data and information systems.

 Cyber Security and Networking Trends